quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 5.3 of QUIC-TRANSPORT}} defines an optional keep alive process.
 This process can be applied to each path separately depending on application needs.
-Some applications may decide to not keep any not-actively used path alive, keep only one additonal path alive, or multiple paths, e.g., for more redunancy.
+Some applications may decide to not keep any not-actively used path alive, keep only one additional path alive, or multiple paths, e.g., for more redunancy.
 As discussed in {{Section 10.1.2 of QUIC-TRANSPORT}}, the keep-alive interval needs to incorporate timeouts in middleboxes on the path.